a woman calling the police after a car accident

 Calling Police: What the Law Requires

-After being in a wreck, you should check with the passengers in your vehicle and any other vehicles to see if there are injuries.
-If someone is hurt, or you aren’t sure, call 911 and report the incident to police.
+After being in a wreck, you should check the passengers in your vehicle and any other vehicles to see if there are injuries.
+If someone is hurt, or you aren’t sure, call 911 and report the incident to the police.

 You may have to take this step anyway.
 Arizona law requires that any driver who was involved in an accident causing injury or death, or property damage of at least $2,000, should notify one of the following:

-- The local police department
+• The local police department

-- The local sheriff’s department
+• The local sheriff’s department

-- The closest highway patrol officer
+• The closest highway patrol officer

-However, what if the accident did not result in injury, death, or significant property damage?
+What if the accident did not result in injury, death, or significant property damage?
 Although the law may not require you to call the police, it’s still a good idea to do so.

 Why You Should Call the Police Anyway